Diabetes management: Glucose Measurement

 In addition to the above tests, glucose can be measured on routine labs.
 One common test ordered by healthcare providers is a Basic Metabolic Panel which is a blood test that looks at several different substances in the body, including blood glucose.
 Usually, individuals are told to fast for 8 hours before drawing the labs so that the provider can see the fasting glucose level.
 The normal range for fasting blood sugar in people without diabetes is 70 to 99 mg/dL (3.9 to 5.5 mmol/L).
 The range for individuals considered to have prediabetes is 100 to 125 mg/dL (5.6 to 6.9 mmol/L).
 If the fasting blood sugar is greater than 126 mg/dL (7.0 mmol/L) on blood tests taken on separate occasions, individuals are considered to have diabetes.

 Another useful test that is usually done via a blood test is the measurement of blood HbA1c (hemoglobin A1c) levels.
 In the blood, there is a molecule called hemoglobin which carries oxygen to the cells.
 Glucose can attach itself to this molecule and if the blood glucose is consistently high, the value of the A1c will increase.
 This test, unlike the other tests, is measured as a percentage because the test measures the proportion of all the hemoglobin that has glucose attached.
 This test measures the average amount of blood sugar control over a period of about 3 months (90 days).
 In people without diabetes, the HbA1c level ranges from 4.0 to 5.7%.
 The range for people with prediabetes is 5.7 to 6.4%, and anything above 6.4% is considered diabetic range.
-Due to the HbA1c serving as a accurate indicator of overall glycemic control, regular 6 month laboratory testing of HbA1c (glycated hemoglobin) is recommended to gauge long-term control and allows for more information to then adjust a person's lifestyle as well as routine medication dosages in such cases.
+Due to the HbA1c serving as an accurate indicator of overall glycemic control, regular 6 month laboratory testing of HbA1c (glycated hemoglobin) is recommended to gauge long-term control and allows for more information to then adjust a person's lifestyle as well as routine medication dosages in such cases.

 Optimal management of diabetes involves individuals measuring and recording their own blood glucose levels.
 By keeping a diary of blood glucose measurements and noting the effect of food and activity levels, individuals can modify their lifestyle to better control their diabetes.
 Studies suggest that the self-monitoring of blood glucose can improve HbA1c levels both in the short and long-term in patients with type 2 diabetes that are not on insulin.
 For individuals on insulin, glucose monitoring is also crucial in achieving effective dosing and timing.